cropped-Amber-Radio-Logo-Assets_Original-Clear-Background.png

 THE GARAGE TRUST is a Norfolk-based performing arts charity which runs arts centres in Norwich and King’s Lynn.
 (In King’s Lynn it’s called The Workshop).
 It runs dance, drama and music classes, runs a wide variety of community projects, supports new talent and more – including, of course, putting on shows.
 The Garage in Norwich is based in Chapel Field North.
 Their phone number is 01603 283382 and you can check out their website by clicking here: www.thegarage.org.uk The Workshop in King’s Lynn is in Conduit Street.
 Their phone number is 01553 277919 and you can check their website here: www.theworkshop.org.uk

-THE HALLS (reopens Spring 2026 after renovation works.
-Check their website for latest information)"The Halls" in St. Andrew's Plain incorporates St Andrew's Hall, Blackfriars' Hall and smaller areas including a crypt and cloisters.
+THE HALLS (reopened Spring 2026 after renovation works.)"The Halls" in St. Andrew's Plain incorporates St Andrew's Hall, Blackfriars' Hall and smaller areas including a crypt and cloisters.
 They regularly host concerts and more.
-Check out thehallsnorwich.com
+For more details click here for the website: www.norwich.gov.uk/thehalls

 THE MADDERMARKET is a 300-seater community theatre which hosts both professional and amateur entertainers and is the home theatre of the Norwich Players.
 Shows can include everything from stand-up comedy to hair-raising rock!
 The theatre also works with local and national arts organisations, schools, charities and community groups.
 To find out more and to check out the shows, the box office number is 01603 620917 and the website is maddermarket.co.uk